mgracej91/se_project_todo-app/README.md

 # Simple Todo App

-In my Todo App users are able to create a list of Todos with a Due date they would like to achieve each task.
-With each task the user can also mark as completed or remove it from their list.
+In my Todo App users are able to create a list of Todos with a due date they would like to complete each task by.
+Furthermore With each task the user can also mark as completed or remove it from their list, all while keeping track of the total.

 ## Functionality

 I have emplemented many funcations within this app to ensure it's user friendly.
-To name a few, I have set eroor messages for the input fields in the popup window to ensure only appropriate context is applied, and each Todo task will have a unique ID.
+To name a few: I added error messages for the input fields in the popup window to ensure only appropriate context is applied, each Todo task will have a unique ID and due date, best of all there is a counter keeping track of the number of completed todos out of total todos.

-## Technology
+#### Technology

 This project is built using the following technologies: